teekennedy/paperless-preprocess-pipeline/README.md

 sudo apt install scanbd unpaper python3 python3-venv libtiff-tools
 ```

-Update `/etc/scanbd/scanbd.conf`.
+Edit `/etc/scanbd/scanbd.conf`.
 Most settings will be left the same, but
 there are a few that are worth changing:

 - Comment out the `saned_env { ... }` line.
 It tells saned to use a different
-  folder for configuration and that's unnecessary.
+  folder for its configuration which is unnecessary and confusing.
 - The script pointed to under the `action scan {` section should be changed
   from `test.script` to this repo's `scanbd_trigger.sh`.
-- Comment out or remove all `include` directives.
-They load files
+- Comment out or remove all `include` directives that load specific backends.
+  These can be found at the bottom of the file.

 Setup the scanbd target script: